aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/lcos_debox15/PR_curve.png?raw=true">
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/xorigin/PR_curve.png?raw=true">
 <img src="https://github.com/aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/blob/main/xcos_debox15/PR_curve.png?raw=true">

 In first table, We the recall of all models is low and confidence is high at precision is 1.
-We want to know the real relationship between recall and precison in all models
+We want to know the real relationship between recall and precison in all models.
+In those graph above, We will see a common of all model, that is precision is high when recall is low, when recall is over a threshold, precision would fall down immediately.
+It means you can only choose high precision but low recall, or high recall or high precision.

+It also represents